-- f.
+- g.
 Each crew is responsible for being both straight and ready to race at the end of the Roll Call.
-The Starter may then take no further notice of any crew which then indicates that it is not ready or that it is not straight. - g.
-After the last crew has been named in the Roll Call the Starter shall check that the Judge at the Start has the white flag raised, timing (where relevant) and Race Umpire are ready; and shall then say 'Attention'. - h.
+The Starter may then take no further notice of any crew which then indicates that it is not ready or that it is not straight. - After the last crew has been named in the Roll Call the Starter shall check that the Judge at the Start has the white flag raised, timing (where relevant) and Race Umpire are ready; and shall then say 'Attention'.

+- i.
 The Starter shall then slowly and deliberately raise a red flag.
-Where it is advised that competitors have a visual impairment, the Starter shall say the words 'Red Flag' for all crews to hear whilst raising the flag.
+Where it is advised that competitors have a visual impairment, the Starter shall say the words 'Red Flag' for all crews to hear whilst raising the flag. - j.
+After a further distinct pause, the Starter shall give the start signal by saying: 'Go', simultaneously dropping the red flag smartly to one side.

-- i.
-After a further distinct pause, the Starter shall give the start signal by saying: 'Go', simultaneously dropping the red flag smartly to one side. - The pause between the raising of the flag and the start signal shall be variable. - Whenever possible the flag shall be held extended using both hands so that it is extended under tension and its release can be easily seen by competitors and officials alike. - j.
+The pause between the raising of the flag and the start signal shall be variable.

+Whenever possible the flag shall be held extended using both hands so that it is extended under tension and its release can be easily seen by competitors and officials alike.

+k.
 If, after the red flag has been raised, the Starter decides that the Start should not proceed directly, they shall say: 'As you were' and slowly lower the red flag.
-When they are again ready to proceed, they will begin again from the word: 'Attention'. - Notwithstanding "f" above, the Starter is responsible for the fairness of the Start, and they should watch that the crews continue to be in a position to start fairly during the final stages before the word 'Go'. - k.
-In exceptional circumstances the Starter may omit the full 'Roll Call' having previously told the crews 'Quick Start' and replacing the 'Roll Call' with 'All Crews'.
+When they are again ready to proceed, they will begin again from the word: 'Attention'.

+Notwithstanding "f" above, the Starter is responsible for the fairness of the Start, and they should watch that the crews continue to be in a position to start fairly during the final stages before the word 'Go'.

+I. In exceptional circumstances the Starter may omit the full 'Roll Call' having previously told the crews 'Quick Start' and replacing the 'Roll Call' with 'All Crews'.